What are the best football academies in Europe at training top level footballers?

 Karim Benzema, Alexandre Lacazette, Anthony Martial are three of the current academy graduates who play at the highest level.

-Lyon has 12 academy graduates in their current squad and 17 around Europe’s top 5 league, making at total of 29 players.
+Lyon has 12 academy graduates in their current squad and 17 around Europe’s top 5 leagues, making at total of 29 players.

 The 3 Best Football Academies in Europe for producing Top 5 European League Players